Merck gets saci in ovarian

 Platinum-sensitive disease is defined as cancer that has relapsed at least six months after the end of platinum-based chemotherapy, while platinum-resistant cancer has relapsed less than six months after chemo.
 Platinum-resistant disease has a poorer prognosis and limited treatment options.

-In the platinum-sensitive setting, TroFuse-022 will enrol third-line subjects and compare saci-T, with or without Avastin, versus Avastin alone.
+In the platinum-sensitive setting, TroFuse-022 will enrol second-line subjects and compare saci-T as maintenance therapy, with or without Avastin, versus Avastin alone.
 The primary efficacy endpoint is progression-free survival.

 Rejoice-Ovarian01, meanwhile, has recruited second-line or later platinum-resistant patients.
 The first part of the trial aims to nail down ralu-dxd’s recommended dose, while the second part will compare the asset against investigator’s choice of chemotherapy, and will primarily measure PFS and overall response rate.